 Another challenge Thompson faced was storage limitations.
 “I had to prioritize specific cameras and have them set to record for a certain amount of time.
 For others, I had to reduce image quality by half to be able to capture more than a few days of footage.”
 For less active areas, cameras were set to record only when motion was detected; however, they often captured unmeaningful events such as branches or animals, wasting storage capacity on the NVR.

 “We wanted a solution that leverages the camera itself as the storage mechanism, which minimizes the risk of losing large batches of recorded data due to an NVR or multi-drive failure.”

-With Verkada, Thompson benefits from hybrid cloud infrastructure, where footage is saved both onboard the camera on solid-state drives and in cloud-based servers hosted by AWS.
+With Verkada, Thompson benefits from hybrid cloud infrastructure, where footage is saved both onboard the camera and in cloud-based servers hosted by AWS.
 This approach to video storage eliminates the need for an on-premise recorder and removes any single point of failure.
 As a result, Thompson is confident that the system is always recording and footage is immediately available.

 Viewing Station with Customizable Layouts

 “The Viewing Station gives our Police Department a live view of events happening during emergency situations.
 It’s easy to manage as well—through Command I have complete control over how camera grids are set up.
 Plus, the graphics and processing power provide a fluid experience for the user.”